Venture into the Lost World…One Minute at a Time

 Meet the Palaeontologist

-Hello, I am James, I am a vertebrate palaeontologist with an MSc in Palaeobiology from the University of Bristol.
-I am the author of this website and this newsletter The Palaeo Minute.
+Hello, I am James a vertebrate palaeontologist and science communicator with an MSc in Palaeobiology from the University of Bristol.
+My work ranges from Late Triassic microvertebrates to Cretaceous hadrosaur evolution, supported by fieldwork in the UK and Montana.

 Why Dinosaurs Matter Today